Download PDF

 Lastly, how did you manage to clear the Advanced level(N1)

 Ans.
-(Interviewer point of view)Here, the interviewer needs crisp and cleanse information about technological knowledge.
+(Interviewer’s point of view)Here, the interviewer needs crisp and clean information about technological knowledge.
 You can mention any recent course details if you feel they add an advantage to your career.

 Ans.
-(Interviewer point of view) At this point, the interviewer wants you to give technical reasons so as to match exactly the job position.
-You need to ensure the interviewer that you have worked on the respective technologies which the current job position requires.
+(Interviewer’s point of view) At this point, the interviewer wants you to give technical reasons to match the job position.
+You need to ensure the interviewer that you have worked on the respective technologies that the current job position requires.

 Ans.
-(Interviewer point of view) Do not lie to the interviewer by just giving some silly answer here.
+(Interviewer’s point of view) Do not lie to the interviewer by just giving a silly answer here.

-In answer, you can say as you are passionate about learning new languages, and as part of your few old projects, you dealt with Japanese clients.
+While answering, you can say that you are passionate about learning new languages, and as part of your few old projects, you dealt with Japanese clients.
 From this experience, you realized that you have plenty of employment opportunities in this field.
-Because of what you learned the Japanese language from the reputed institute and has come here.
+Because of what you learned about the Master Japanese Language from the reputed institute, and have come here.

 Ans.
-(Interviewer point of view) Here the interviewer wants to know whether you can set your career according to their company norms and enhance the company’s growth.
+(Interviewer’s point of view) Here, the interviewer wants to know whether you can set your career according to their company norms and enhance the company’s growth.

 In answer, you can talk about your far-off goals.
 But make sure those career goals align with the current position to match the company’s requirements.
 And be determined that your career goals are realistic.